-Stakeholders expressed divergent views regarding this proposed reporting obligation.
+In submissions on the consultation paper, stakeholders expressed divergent views regarding this proposed reporting obligation.

-Jemena and Stanwell said that they support the proposal, but did not expand on this view.
-34
+Jemena and Stanwell said that they support the proposal, but did not expand on this view.42

 The Energy Supply Association of Australia (ESAA) questioned whether there is an information gap when the Bulletin Board already contains a link to the existing trading platforms.
-However, it also noted that the consolidation of this information in a central location on the Bulletin Board could assist with improving the overall usability and effectiveness of the Bulletin Board.35
+However, it also noted that the consolidation of this information in a central location on the Bulletin Board could assist with improving the overall usability and effectiveness of the Bulletin Board.43

-APA Group noted that an obligation on shippers to report on all capacity trades is more likely to collect accurate data on the size and scope of the secondary capacity trading market.36
+APA Group noted that an obligation on shippers to report on all capacity trades is more likely to collect accurate data on the size and scope of the secondary capacity trading market.
+44

-Energy Australia raised two concerns with the proposal:37
+EnergyAustralia raised two concerns with the proposal:45

-The level of secondary trading activity may mean that the costs of reporting will outweigh the benefits of additional market information.
+- The level of secondary trading activity may mean that the costs of reporting will outweigh the benefits of additional market information. - It may discourage market participants from trading on the platforms due to the information that must be provided to the market.